astrada/gapi-ocaml/README.md

 See [service generator](tools/serviceGenerator.ml) for a complex example of how to use functional lenses within the state monad.

-See [tools README](tools/README.md) for the instructions of how to run the service generator utility.
+See [tools README](tools/README.md) for the instructions of how to build and run the service generator utility.